 Much of the sand sold for hermit crabs is pure calcium carbonate, which is made from small pieces of broken shells.
 Fluker’s uses something different.

-This all-natural premium sand is actually a blend of all-natural silica sand, coconut fiber, sea salt, calcium carbonate, and an added probiotic.
+This all-natural premium sand is actually a blend of all-natural silica sand, coconut fiber, sea salt, calcium carbonate, with an added probiotic.
 Together, these ingredients make the perfect mix for digging, but they also each serve a specific purpose.

 Silica sand and coconut fibers retain water.
 Sea salt is added to mimic the natural coastal habitat and the probiotic helps keep the substrate clean by promoting the growth of beneficial bacteria that break down organic waste.